Geomanti/PolyInPoly/README.md

 # PolyInPoly
 The python code to modify wkt polys.
-Extend a poly in another poly by give area
+Extend a poly in another poly by a given area

     Interface
   Two polygons are loaded into the lines "Polygon 1" and "Polygon 2", which are connected by several edges, or one polygon completely surrounds the second.